dhsvendsen/MLOps-Project-Detox/reports/README.md

 >
 > Answer:

 As seen in the first image, we have conducted a hyperparameter sweep in W&B. This sweep can be run from either a local pc or Google Cloud run.
 The W&B web api dynamically informs us about the performance of different sets of hyperparameters.
 We sweeped over the following parameters: batch size, learning rate, dimensionality in hidden layer and number of epochs.
 This sweep was conducted using Bayesian optimization to minimize the validation loss.
-This works by fitting Gaussian procesess to the labelled set of hyperparameters (i.e. known validation loss) and uses an acquisition function identify which unlabelled datapoints (sets of hyperparameters) have the highest probability of improvement upon the hitherto best set of hyperparameters.
+This works by fitting Gaussian procesess to the labelled set of hyperparameters (i.e. known validation loss) and uses an acquisition function to identify which unlabelled datapoints (sets of hyperparameters) have the highest probability of improvement upon the hitherto best set of hyperparameters.

 As can be seen in the second image, we generally find that a lower dimensionality in the hidden layer, with a larger batch size and greater number of epochs performs the best.
 After identifying the best performing parameters, we trained the final model upon these using compute engine.
 This training run was also logged.
 We logged both training and validation loss to test whether the model was overfitting, which we did not find evidence for (see third image).
 The second image also shows the evolution of validation loss as a function of when the run was conducted.
 This shows that the sweep did not improve  upon the model performance after the first 4 hours.

 ![my_image](figures/wandb1.png)
 ![my_image](figures/wandb2.png)
 ![my_image](figures/wandb3.png)